 The use of head-up displays (HUDs) in Chinese commercial aircraft has made a key advance in China with the decision by one of the country’s three biggest airlines, China Eastern, to introduce the technology into its narrowbody aircraft.
 With the Civil Aviation Administration of China (CAAC) targeting near-universal use of HUDs by 2025, China Eastern has ordered Rockwell Collins HUDs for 58 Boeing 737s, with deliveries due from mid-2013 to 2015.
 Okay Airways, a much smaller carrier, has ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "China Eastern Introducing HUDs Into Narrowbody Fleet".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "China Eastern Introducing HUDs Into Narrowbody Fleet".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.